 This site was conceived and developed during Christmas 1998 as SCTM.com: A 15th Anniversary Tribute.
-By September 1996, our colleague Hiphats had led the charge that inspired the campaign to share with the world a fully-restored edition of Superman: The Movie.
-Now, almost 20 years later, our site has even more news, links and other information!
+It's one of several websites that have been influenced by the vision of the webmaster known only as Hiphats, who, in September 1996, led the charge that inspired the campaign to share with the world a fully-restored edition of Superman: The Movie ®.
+Now, long after the original release of Superman: The Movie ®, our site has even more news, links and other information!
 There's always more Santa stuff to be done, and we keep doing more of it than any other Santa site on the web!
 So tell your friends, the local media, or anyone else about us!
 Send us your Kringle stories, too: Richard@ElfWithoutJingles.com through email@example.com and Santa@ElfWithoutJingles.com!

-Over 300 Santas are expected to return to Albion, New York -- birthplace and lifelong home of the first great Kringle teacher, Charles W. Howard, for an annual Conference devoted to Howard's memory, date and schedule to be determined.
-From a vendor display to various award presentations, from the administering of the Santa Claus Oath to the rededication ceremonies for the still-in-bloom International Peace Garden, this event will ensure that Charles Howard's legacy will never be forgotten.
+When more than 300 Santas and their friends returned to Albion, New York, birthplace and lifelong home of the first great Kringle teacher, Charles W. Howard, for a Conference devoted to Howard's memory, the magic was, putting it utterly, insatiable.
+From a vendor display to various award presentations, from the administering of the Santa Claus Oath to the rededication ceremonies for the still-in-bloom International Peace Garden, this event made sure that Charles Howard's legacy will never be forgotten.